ousiax/ousiax.github.io/_posts/2020-04-07-golang-learning-notes.md

 - A buffered channel can be used like a semaphore, for instance to limit throughput.

-- The assembly line metaphor is useful one for channels and goroutines.
+- The assembly line metaphor (pipeline) is useful one for channels and goroutines.

 ### Parallelization